spookysquid/WufCardBot/README.md

 # WufCardBot
 Carson True's Werewolf Stats Bot

-This is an exact copy of the WolfcardBot by Carson True.
+This is an exact copy of the WolfcardBot by Carson True (https://github.com/crtrue).